Abdullahmasood553/Create-Dynamic-Moris-Charts-with-Database/README.md

 #MyApp
  This application is designed so you guys can undestand how to create dynamic bar charts.
-You can alos add values from the form see the graphical results.
+You can also add data to database from the form see the graphical results.